top of page

 • Pinterest

-The Skye Trail is wild & adventurous: it takes you along remote paths through the rugged Scottish Highlands of the Skye Peninsula.
-On this fascinating trail, you will cross the hills of the Trotternish Ridge, hike past the imposing cliffs of the Quiraing and along numerous coastal cliffs.
-Experience breathtaking views and a picturesque landscape that is often shrouded in mystical mist.
-An impressive hike awaits you in Scotland.
-I thought the tour was fantastic - Chapeau!
+The Skye Trail takes you along remote paths through the rugged Scottish Highlands of the Isle of Skye.
+On this fascinating trail, you will cross the hills of Trotternish Ridge, hike past the imposing rocks of Quiraing and along numerous coastal cliffs.
+Experience breathtaking views and picturesque landscapes, often shrouded in mystical mist.
+In this article, you will find all the information you need to plan carefully and hike safely.
+I will introduce each stage in detail and show you all the highlights so that you don't miss a thing.

 Skye Trail